I have a lot of old systems. By that I mean not a PC as we now know them or anything

 all one one above the SSI (small scale integration level) and that being the 1802

-Cosmac cpu. very basic but enough to tech programming hand a few fun software
+Cosmac cpu. very basic but enough to teach programming and a few fun software

 games.
 The CPU was easy to interface to and tended to invite people to extend